After the launch of Sputnik 3, May 15, 1958, the satellite tracking was no longer a

 -- So much to do, and so little time, and everyone had to keep moving on.

-When the SJHRC became the first civilian satellite tracking station at the end of 1957,
+When the SJHRC became the first civilian satellite tracking station in October of 1957,

 the club hardly realized all the implications of the feat.
 One of these implications